 \subsection{Overview of UNO}

-UNO is the first optimization framework for LLMsys specifically built on user logs, enabling LLMsys to continuously and adaptively evolve while keeping noise robustness.
-UNO consists of four stages: 1) \textbf{Preprocessing}: it filters and distills noisy user logs to construct a preference dataset.
-It then partitions the data and assesses how well the LLM accepts user feedback, which is used to estimate the difficulty of optimization.
-Guided by these signals, the framework constructs either \textbf{Primary Experience Module} or \textbf{Reflective Experience Module} for different clusters, which is inspired by John Dewey’s philosophy on Experience and Nature~\cite{dewey2012experience}.
-The former trains an Expert LoRA to directly produce answers at inference time, while the latter trains a Critic LoRA that offers guidance on the base LLM’s initial response during inference.
-For \textbf{Primary Experience Module}, we further use the distilled rule sets to build a simulated performance verifier to evaluate the trained LoRAs and ensure their quality before deployment.
+UNO is the first optimization framework enabling LLMsys to continuously and adaptively evolve on user logs while maintaining noise robustness.
+UNO consists of four stages: 1) \textbf{Preprocessing}: it filters and distills noisy user logs into a preference dataset, partitions the data, and assesses how well the LLM accepts user feedback, which is used to estimate optimization difficulty.
+Guided by this, the framework constructs either a \textbf{Primary Experience Module} or a \textbf{Reflective Experience Module} for different clusters, inspired by John Dewey’s philosophy on Experience and Nature~\cite{dewey2012experience}.
+The former trains an Expert LoRA to directly answer queries, while the latter trains a Critic LoRA that offers guidance on the base LLM’s initial response during inference.
+For the \textbf{Primary Experience Module}, we further build a simulated performance verifier using distilled rules to evaluate trained LoRAs before deployment.
 Finally, at 4) \textbf{Inference Workflow}, for a new query, UNO first matches it to the nearest cluster.
-If the cluster has a primary experience module, the corresponding Expert LoRA is directly loaded to produce the answer.
-If it is based on reflective experience, the base LLM first generates an initial answer.
-The Critic LoRA then provides feedback based on this output, and the base LLM revises the answer according to the feedback.
-Figure~\ref{fig:workflow} provides an overview of the complete workflow of UNO, while Algorithm~\ref{alg} presents the pseudocode for the training process.~\footnote{Code and all prompt templates available at https://github.com/bebr2/UNO .}
+If the cluster has a primary experience module, the corresponding Expert LoRA is loaded to answer.
+If it is based on reflective experience, the base LLM generates an initial answer, the Critic LoRA provides feedback, and the LLM revises it accordingly.
+Figure~\ref{fig:workflow} and Algorithm~\ref{alg} outline the complete workflow and training pseudocode, and Appendix~\ref{apd:casestudy} shows UNO case studies.